csound-plugins/csound-plugins/src/semsys/README.md

 `semload` takes a **model directory** containing two files with fixed names — `model.onnx` (the embedding model) and `tokenizer.onnx` (its tokenizer).
 The tokenizer is always paired with the model.
-See [doc/semload.md](doc/semload.md) for the expected tensor I/O and a Python snippet to export both files.
+The tokenizer graph uses custom ops from **onnxruntime-extensions**, so its native shared library (`libortextensions`) must be available at runtime — bundled next to the plugin, or via the `SEMSYS_ORT_EXTENSIONS` env var.
+See [doc/semload.md](doc/semload.md) for the expected tensor I/O, the Python export snippet, and how to obtain/bundle the extensions library.

 > Status: experimental / research.
 APIs and the on-disk cache format may change.